CancerDataAggregator/CDA-HelpDesk/docs/getting_started/index.md

 title:  Getting started
 ---

-With CDA you search by common language terms, not acronyms or codes.
+With CDA you search by harmonized, common language terms.
 Using simple language you can get information about the subjects, files, or specimens that you care about in a standard dataframe format (tsv) that you can open in Excel, integrate into a pipeline or upload to your favorite cloud resource.

 <div class="grid cards" markdown>